 For The Clinton-Bush Haiti Fund

-The Children Helping Children Organization (completely charitable organization 5013c) was established in October, 2001, in the aftermath of the 9/11/01 terrorist attacks that took the lives of two fathers and one grandfather of Dance Studio students.
+Children Helping Children was established in October, 2001, in the aftermath of the 9/11/01 terrorist attacks that took the lives of two fathers and one grandfather of Dance Studio students.
 In our effort to contribute to the memory of those who were lost, Children Helping Children (CHC) was born.
-Our home base is at The Dance Studio of Park Slope.
-The performers come from our student base at The Dance Studio.
-All involved with this organization donate their time and 100% of all donations raised from each event go to the intended beneficiary.
+The Dance Studio of Park Slope students perform to help other children in need.
+All involved with CHC donate their time and 100% of all donations raised from each event go to the intended beneficiary.

-The mission of our small, yet devoted group is to use performance to help other children and their families through the healing process.
-Through this effort we not only enrich the lives of the CHC Performers and audience, but we also honor those who were lost on September 11, 2001.
+Our mission is to use performance to help other children and their families through the healing process.
+Through this effort we not only enrich the lives of the CHC performing students and audience, but we also honor those who were lost on September 11, 2001.

-In December, 2001, the CHC Performance Company put on a holiday show at Long Island University for Brooklyn area children battling cancer.
+In December, 2001, the CHC put on a holiday show at Long Island University for Brooklyn area children battling cancer.
 The show was sponsored by The American Cancer Society.

 Since the 2001 show, Children Helping Children has held raffles and given Halloween night performances to raise money for the Windows of Hope Family Relief Fund which provides aid for the families who lost loved ones on 9/11.
 We organized a dancewear and costume drive for students at PS 32, a Title 1 school in Brooklyn, for their newly developed arts program.